grapheneX/grapheneX/README.md

         }
     ]
 ```
+path of `modules.json`: `$PYPATH/Lib/site-packages/graphenex/moules.json`

+**Notice** We recommend that you install the module from the CLI or Web interface

 • Editing modules

 Choose the `edit` option after the `manage` command for the editing the module properties.